 We know it's a big decision to study abroad, and we know you have questions.
 Here are answers to your most frequently asked questions.

 What are the eligibility requirements for study abroad?

 Students must be in good standing to study abroad.
-Information about academic standing can be found in the New Student Orientation Handbook.
+Information about academic standing can be found on the satisfactory progress policy page.